National Great Rivers Museum

 Adjacent to the regional bike trails and situated on the banks of the Mississippi River, this museum is dedicated to telling the story of the people, nature, and wildlife that have shaped the mighty river throughout history.
 The museum is packed with 20 highly interactive and computer animated exhibits that illustrate the impact of the Mississippi River on people and the region.

-Public Lock tours are availalbe Wednesday - Saturday at 10 a.m., 1 p.m., and 3 p.m. (tours begin promptly) The tours are free and last approximately 45 minutes to one hour; requires ½ mile walk and heights of approximately 80 feet.
+Free, public tours of the locks and dam are available daily at 10 a.m., 1 p.m., and 3 p.m. (tours begin promptly).
+Tours last approximately 45 minutes to one hour; require ½ mile walk and heights of approximately 80 feet.
 Public tours are limited to 25 participants.
-Group Tours Groups of 10 or more need to call the Alton Visitor Center at 1-800-258-6645 to schedule a tour.
-Group tours available Wednesday - Saturday at 9 a.m., 11 a.m., and 2 p.m.
-Allow at least 1 1/2 hours to visit both the museum and locks and dam.
+Therefore, groups of 10 or more individuals should call the Alton Visitor Center at 1-800-258-6645 to schedule a tour outside of public tour times.
+Please allow at least 1 1/2 hours to visit both the museum and locks and dam.
 School/children groups require at least one adult chaperone per 10 students.
 Student activity sheets are available to assist in the museum experience.

 History of the Museum: Constructed by the U.S. Army Corps of Engineers as a component of the Melvin Price Locks and Dam, the museum structure was completed in 1998 at a price of $6 million.
 The completed museum features an exhibit gallery that is approximately 7,000 square feet, a multi-purpose classroom with Distance Learning capabilities, a theater with seating for 100, with state-of-the-art audio-visual components, and a gift shop.Exhibits and DisplaysThroughout history, people have relied on the Mississippi River.
 It has played an important role historically, culturally and ecologically for both nature and humans.